 Basanavičius park (280 ha) north of Panemunė is larger than the borough itself and a popular place to stroll.

 To the west of Panemunė lies the district of Freda.
 Once it was home to the Central Fortification of the fortress that was effectively a ring 0 of its defensive might.
 In every place not covered by the rivers this additional circle made the last major obstruction for the enemy before he could finally conquer the heart of the city.

 Next to the former Central Fortification and the small Freda manor the Kaunas botanic garden is now established.
 In summer tickets are sold whereas in winter it is free to visit.
 Not far away along a new district of modern homes (called Freda Township - Fredos miestelis) a 19th century cemetary remains.
-First commander of the Kaunas fortress as well as German soldiers of the World War 1 are buried here next to now abandoned Saint Sergei Russian Orthodox Church once used by the soldiers of nearby barracks.
-Several old barracks still remain in the neighborhood.
+First commander of the Kaunas fortress as well as German soldiers of the World War 1 are buried here next to the now abandoned Saint Sergei Russian Orthodox Church once used by the soldiers of nearby barracks.
+Several old barracks still survive in the neighborhood.

 Napoleon Hill near Piliakalnio street between Freda and Panemunė is the location where the French Emperor's doomed invasion of Russia began by crossing Nemunas (trees now obstruct the views he saw).